BartJongejan/Bracmat/howto.md

     new$X;

-When you issue the !r command, three things happen:
+When you issue the !r command, four things happen:
 * hello.bra is read again
 * the hello.bra that is on disk is renamed to hello.bak If hello.bak already existed it is replaced